 Delicate acoustic guitars are counter-pointed by crushing metal riffs.
 A powerful vocal performance is accompanied by melodies that are in turn poignant or majestic.
 With his use of choirs, epic arrangements, skilful transitions, and stirring melodies, Grosse is able to conjure up images of mighty warriors and lost loves; epic struggles and tragic personal losses; despair and ultimate salvation.

-After three albums (“Vengeance” in 2008, “Of Love And Death” in 2011 and “When Northmen Die” in 2017) Crom is now ready for a new chapter in its career, signing a new record deal with From The Vaults and releasing a new EP, “Into The Glory Land”.
+After three albums (“Vengeance” in 2008, “Of Love And Death” in 2011 and “When Northmen Die” in 2017) Crom started a brand new chapter in its career, signing a new record deal with From The Vaults releasing the new EP “Into The Glory Land” in 2021.
+A spearhead craved deep in the future, foreshowing the battle that was yet to come…